gantsign/ansible-role-lightdm/README.md

 Role Variables
 --------------

-The following variables can be will change the behavior of this role (default values are shown below):
+The following variables will change the behavior of this role (default values are shown below):

 ```
 # Username of user to auto-login on startup